AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/event-data.md

 -	id – This is a specific entity Id.
 If you pass an id, you will get a single object back, not an array.

--	fields – if not provided, all non-collection fields are returned from the entities.
+-	fields – If not provided, all non-collection fields are returned from the entities.
 Otherwise, this is a GraphQL field selection specification.
-For example: fields=id name asset {id name}
+For example: `fields=id name asset {id name}`

 -	filter – This allows you to write expressions that are turned into GraphQL filters.
 Only AND operations are supported.
 Here are some examples: